-This free and helpful list is not exhaustive, but covers some of the more common terms one might see in thyroid patient discussions and posts.
+This free and helpful list of acronyms is not exhaustive, but covers some of the more common terms one might see in thyroid patient discussions and posts.
+Note: this is a copyrighted list from Stop the Thyroid Madness.

 Adrenal Cortex Extract, an older term referring to a supplement that only contains the cortex part of the adrenals (often bovine sourced) where cortisol is located.